6 Stages Of A Rebound Relationship For The Dumper

 1)Infatuation

-stages of a rebound relationship for the dumper
+Infatuation stage of a rebound relationship for the dumper

 As a result of relief and optimism for the new romantic opportunity, dumpers feel good to be around their partner.
-They feel excited to give and receive love, so they think their new partner will always make them feel good and be so flawless.
+They feel excited to give and receive love, so they think their new partner will always make them feel good and appear so flawless.

-But until then, the dumper will appear to be having the time of his or her life, obsess over the new romantic partner, and fantasize about an unrealistic future with him or her.
+But until then, the dumper will likely appear to be having the time of his or her life, obsess over his or her new romantic partner, and fantasize about an idealized, unrealistic future together.

 2)Honeymoon

-The honeymoon stage is often described as the blind stage.
-Couples in this stage are so blinded by love they only see the best in each other.
-They don’t think about each other’s flaws because they feel too good to be bothered by such “trivial” matters.
+The honeymoon stage of a rebound relationship is often described as the blind stage.
+Couples in this stage are so blinded by how they feel that they only see the best in each other.
+They don’t pick up on any early warning signs of a bad relationship because they feel too good to be bothered by such “trivial” matters.

 They make important decisions before they even get to know each other and see what their relationship is going to be like when things get serious and difficult.